-Another good tip is to use a drywall T-square to help you get perfect 90 degree cuts.
+Another good tip is to use a drywall T-square to help you get perfect 90-degree cuts.

-Only the bottom two sections of the panel made contact, so they were the only places I actually needed to put adhesive.
 After the panel was in place, I added some painter’s tape to help keep it secure while drying.

-Eventually, all the pieces were in place and my door was finished.
+Eventually, all the pieces were in place, and my door was finished.

 Overall, I like the way the Matador Garage Door Insulation Kit looks.
 At a quick glance, it’s hard to see the seams in the panels, so it looks pretty cohesive.